SOS Vocational Training Centres

 Vocation Training - Furniture Making and Repair

-Our training programs are modeled to suit the norm for that country, following the same curriculum and offering the same practical experience.
-On completion, the youths are awarded a state-recognized diploma or certificate of apprenticeship.
-There are over 130 SOS Vocational Training Centres worldwide offering courses and apprenticeships in trades, industries and various service branches.
-Some examples include motor mechanics, metalwork, printing, plumbing and electrical engineering, carpentry, pottery, tailoring, traditional trades, home economics, office administration, cookery, agricultural courses in farming and breeding animals, computer training, etc.
+Our training programs are designed to align with national standards, following the same curriculum and offering equivalent practical experience.
+Upon completion, youth receive a state-recognized diploma or apprenticeship certificate.
+With over 130 SOS Vocational Training Centres worldwide, we offer courses and apprenticeships across various trades, industries, and service sectors.
+Examples include motor mechanics, metalwork, printing, plumbing, electrical engineering, carpentry, pottery, tailoring, home economics, office administration, cooking, agriculture (including farming and animal breeding), and computer training.

 Image